Dynamic Local Average Treatment Effects in Time Series: Identification of Dynamic Causal Effects

 \end{prop} Using Proposition \ref{Proposition: exclusion-restriction} to test Assumption \ref{Assumption: Exclusion } is simple: since non-compliers can be identified individually using Theorem \ref{Theorem: Compliers}, one can immediately compute the sample averages specified in Proposition \ref{Proposition: exclusion-restriction} and conduct inference using a $t$-statistic for the null hypothesis that the population mean of $t\in\mathcal{NC}_{\mathbf{P}}^{s}$ is equal to that of $t\in\mathcal{NC}_{\mathbf{C}}^{s}$.
 The researcher has the ability to choose the subset of non-compliers $\mathcal{NC}^{s}$ when implementing this test.
 The simplest choice is to set $\mathcal{NC}^{s}=\mathcal{NC}$, however, the researcher also has the ability to direct the power of the test toward particular types of non-compliers they may suspect of being more likely to violate the exclusion restriction.
-For example, one may wish to focus on $\mathcal{NC}^{s}=\{t\in\mathcal{NC}:D_{t}\geq d^{*}\}$ or $\mathcal{NC}^{s}=\{t\in\mathcal{NC}:D_{t}<d^{*}\}$ for some $d^{*}$ value, such as $d^{*}=|\mathcal{NC}|^{-1}\sum_{t\in\mathcal{NC}}D_{t}$, in order to test violations of the exclusion restriction for observations roughly corresponding to ``always-takers'' or ``never-takers'' in the case of a binary treatment.\footnote{Under an analogous assumption to Assumption \ref{Assumption: Non-Complier LLN} for a function of outcomes $f(Y_{t})$, an analogous result to Proposition \ref{Proposition: exclusion-restriction} holds.
-One may use this fact, for example, to test if the variances of groups of non-compliers are equal across different values of the instrument, which is implied by Assumption \ref{Assumption: Exclusion }, or to test the equality of a set of moments across different values of the instrument.
-Taking this logic even further, one could invoke Gilvenko-Cantelli theorems to show that the difference between the empirical distribution functions of observations in $\mathcal{NC}_{\mathbf{P}}^{s}$ and $\mathcal{NC}_{\mathbf{C}}^{s}$ converge uniformly to zero under Assumption \ref{Assumption: Exclusion } and use a test for the equality of distributions such as the Kolmogorov-Smirnov test.
-However, we focus here on testing the equality of means across instrument values because the level of the outcomes, rather than functions of them, are likely to be of primary importance in practice.}